annaskoulikari/mytinerary/README.md

 This is an app I built while training to become a fullstack developer in a coding bootcamp.

-It is a travel app built with the MERN stack along with Redux for state management.
+It is a travel :car::airplane::ship: app built with the MERN stack along with Redux for state management.

 ## Getting Started